Devastating North Korean Floods

 Severe floods that hit North Korea on 27, 2024, have left an estimated 1,500 people either dead or missing, according to reports.
 The catastrophic flooding displaced 15,000 people and caused significant damage to 2,800 hectares (7,000 acres) of agricultural land.

-Heavy led to rising water levels in the Amnok River, surpassing danger levels and causing widespread devastation.
+Heavy rainfall led to rising water levels in the Amnok River, surpassing danger levels and causing widespread devastation.
 Early reports from North Korea's state-run news agency, KCNA, mentioned the isolation of 5,000 people, all of whom were successfully rescued.

 However, the report did not mention any casualties or injuries at the time.